WorldHealthOrganization/GoDataSource-Installers/README.md

     Node interpreter: ./node_modules/.bin/electron
     Javascript file: main.js
     Environment variables:
-        ARCH - x64 or x86 - will install 64-bit or 32-bit components
+        ARCH - x64 - will install 64-bit
         MONGO_PLATFORM - win (for Windows), darwin (for Mac), deb (for Debian), linux (for Linux), rhel (for RHEL) or ubuntu (for Ubuntu)
         NODE_PLATFORM - win (for Windows), darwin (for Mac), linux (for Linux, Debian, RHEL, Ubuntu) OSVERSION - default (when no OS version is specified) or the OS version (5.5, 6 and 7 for Red Hat and 14 and 16 for Ubuntu)